 According to the diet manual for Norwood Crossing, orange wedges should not have been included in any soft food diet.
 The only kinds of fruit approved for soft food diet are sections of fruit cocktail.

-Together, these two acts of nursing home neglect resulted in the wrongful death of a woman in the nursing home’s care.
+Together, these two acts of nursing home neglect resulted in the choking accident that caused wrongful death of a woman in the nursing home’s care.
 Not only was the Norwood Crossing resident given a meal with improper food, she was also left unsupervised despite a known risk of choking.